Floral wallpaper in the bathroom with Duravit Vitrium Color elements

 Measuring the distances

-No matter which wallpaper you choose for your bathroom, you should first determine the exact dimensions of the wall or walls you want to paper.
-Then see how many strips of wallpaper you need and how to divide them up.
-To help you, you can draw guide lines on the wall with a spirit level and a pencil.
+No matter which wallpaper you choose for your bathroom, you should first measure the exact dimensions of the wall or walls you want to cover.
+Then figure out how many rolls of wallpaper you’ll need and how to arrange them.
+To help you, you can use a level and a pencil to draw guide lines on the wall.

-Floral wallpaper next to the toilet and sink area by Duravit Vitrium Color
+Floral wallpaper next to the toilet and sink area from Duravit Vitrium Color

 Step 4